 Conservation Authorities Act

-Ontario’s 36 Conservation Authorities fall under the jurisdiction of the Conservation Authorities Act.
+Ontario’s 36 Conservation Authorities fall under the jurisdiction of the Conservation Authorities Act which was reviewed and modernized in 2017.

-The Act was created by the Ontario Provincial Legislature in 1946 to ensure the conservation, restoration and responsible management of Ontario’s natural resources through programs that balance human, environmental and economic needs.
-The Act authorizes the formation of Conservation Authorities.
+The Act was originally created by the Ontario Provincial Legislature in 1946 to ensure the conservation, restoration, development and management of Ontario’s natural resources through programs that balance human, environmental and economic needs.

 - Strengthen oversight and accountability